markstringer-dti/markstringer-dti.github.io/dti.md

 Maybe you are a natural at having these kinds of conversations (the evidence that we see from most projects is that most people aren't).
 Maybe you work with people who are better at having those kinds of conversation than you are.
 Maybe you all find it hard, and you need to work together to make sure that these conversations happen.
 Maybe you need to inspect and adapt as a team to get better at these kinds of conversations.

-But let's be clear - as a team, you need to have these conversations with your client.
+But let's be clear - as a team - you need to have these conversations with your client.
 Not just once, but repeatedly throughout the project.

-You also need to be clear that for those of you who do this communication, it might be very difficult.
+You also need to be clear that, for those of you who do this communication, it might be very difficult.
 The responses that you get from the client may well be third circle.
 What are some third circle responses that you might get from the client?

 They might shout at you to go faster.
 They might complain that your team isn't looking ill enough and stressed enough.
 They might point out (whether it's true or not) that you promised to do a certain thing, by a certain time and you haven't.
 They will cast doubt on your ability and your professionalism.
 A lot of what's said in these situations isn't about solving any of the problems on the project.
 It's about making you shut up.

 These are all third circle responses.
 And to a degree they may work.
-You may find yourself angry at the idea that you clients want to physically and psychologically harm you and your team.
+The fact that they don't really mean the things that they're saying - much.
+That what they're really doing is just saying anything to shut you up, might be something to bear in mind when you find yourself reacting emotionally to what they say.
+You may find yourself angry at the idea that your clients want to physically and psychologically harm you and your team.
 You might feel anger and shame at the suggestion that you haven't kept your promises.

 And it's important to have those emotions, because if you don't, they will "have" you.
-They will stop you thinking clearly and they will prevent you from talking to you client in second circle.
+They will stop you from thinking clearly and they will prevent you from talking to you client in second circle.
 And guess what?
 That's what accusing you and your team of being incompetent, dishonest or lazy is designed to do.
 This might not be conscious on the part of the client, but it's exactly what's going on.
 Most people when they are attacked like this will either shut up (first circle) or be stung into a bout of frenzied agreed activity.
 Looked at in this way, agreed activity is a kind of manic, performative first circle.
 Or in the worst, career threatening cases, answer third circle attacks with a third circle response.

-In the past, I've been stupid enough to argue back.
-What they don't want, what they don't expect is continued discussion in second circle.
+I've been stupid enough to argue back in third circle in the past.
+It doesn't work.
+It doesn't do anybody any good.
+It doesn't do you any good, as a project manager.
+It doesn't do your client any good.
+It's just another form of having the wrong conversation.
+It doesn't do the project any good.

 How to deal with show trials and loyalty declarations?

 I'd been working on the project about two months.
 We were supposed to be going live at Easter.
-The obsessions with clients to launch software to coincide with Christian festivals made a bit more sense this time.
+The obsession of clients to launch software to coincide with Christian festivals made a bit more sense this time.
 It was a product that was used by university students.
 It made sense to deliver when they were taking a vacation.
 My boss had promised a certain list of functions would be delivered before Easter.

 And the result of that promise was that he wanted everyone working on the project (and that was around 70 people) to tell him on a scale of one to five how sure they were that we would deliver for Easter.

 To start with he picked his favourites.
 The people that he knew would be most likely to say "Five."
-And sure enough, by the time he got around to people who were more independent minded and knew the state of the project, there was an immense and building pressure more everyone to say "Five."
+And sure enough, by the time he got around to people who were more independent minded and knew the state of the project, there was an immense and building pressure for everyone to say "Five."
 Every time a team member said "five" he would beam.
 Occasionally a brave soul would say "four" and this would bring about a period of gruff interrogation.
 Sometimes this even resulted in the poor soul changing their score to "five."
 Even if that didn't happen, it would pretty much ensure the next few team members got the message and would cheerfully trot out "five."
 Then it came to me.
 "Two."
 Yes, that's right.
 I was the guy who'd replaced Mr Two and look at me now.

-My bosses face clouded.
+My boss's face clouded.
 "Why two?"
 "As you know we've got things that we've guaranteed.
 Things that we've said we have a reasonable chance of delivering.
 And we've also got things that we've said we'll deliver if we have time.
-Current progress suggests that we won't quite make the things that we've guaranteed.
+Current progress suggests that we won't quite make all of the things that we've guaranteed.
 And I think a lot of the board think they're going to get all of the things that we've mentioned.
 I've heard some of them say that."

 When the "meeting" was over, I had the inevitable one-on-one with my boss.

-"Why did you embarrass me in front of the whole team."
+"Why did you embarrass me in front of the whole team?"
 "Because they weren't going to tell you the truth, and it was unfair to ask them."
 "Never embarrass me in front of the team like that."
 "OK, never ask such a question like that in front of the team and there's a good chance I won't."

 Could I have handled it better?
 I'd be astounded if there weren't at least a dozen better ways.
-But I'm still not exactly sure what it would be.
+But I'm still not exactly sure what they would be.

 I think I should have probably said "four" in front of the team.
 Then I should have asked for the one to one.